Kuadrant/kuadrant-operator/doc/install/install-openshift.md

-# Install Kuadrant on an OpenShift Cluster
+# Install Kuadrant on an OpenShift cluster

-Note these steps need to be taken on each cluster you want to use Kuadrant on.
+NOTE: You must perform these steps on each cluster that you want to use Kuadrant on.

 ## Prerequisites